-- A s.90 Aboriginal Heritage Impact Permit (AHIP) for the proposed works must be sought and granted prior to the commencement of works. - The AHIP application must be accompanied by appropriate documentation and mapping as outlined on page 6 of Applying for an Aboriginal Heritage Impact Permit, Guide for Applicants. - Consultation with the Aboriginal community undertaken as part of the AHIP application must be in accordance with the Aboriginal Cultural Heritage Consultation Requirements for Proponents 2010. - Long term management of Aboriginal objects must be considered as part of the AHIP application.
+- A s.90 Aboriginal Heritage Impact Permit (AHIP) for the proposed works must be sought and granted prior to the commencement of works. - The AHIP application must be accompanied by appropriate documentation and mapping as outlined on page 6 of Applying for an Aboriginal Heritage Impact Permit, Guide for Applicants. - Consultation with the Aboriginal community undertaken as part of the AHIP application must be in accordance with the Aboriginal Cultural Heritage Consultation Requirements for Proponents 2010. - An appropriate salvage excavation methodology must be prepared as part of the AHIP application.
+Consultation with the registered Aboriginal parties as identified as part of the consultation program must occur as part of the development of this methodology. - A plan of management must be prepared for those parts of sites AHIMS sites 52-2-1598 (Menangle Park 2); 52-2-3912 (MPRP 5 Menangle Park Rezoning Project 5); and 52-2-3914 (MPRP Menangle Park Rezoning Project 7) that are located outside the proposed AHIP area.
+This plan of management must address the ongoing protection and management of these sites during construction and the long-term conservation and protection of these sites in perpetuity.
+The plan of management must be submitted as part of the AHIP application and appended to the construction environmental management plan.